jeshernandez/PiTrac/docs/troubleshooting/debugging-guide.md

 This document is for folks who:

-* Don’t have a Raspaberry Pi and haven’t assembled a physical PiTrac, but still want to look into how the code works.
+* Don’t have a Raspberry Pi and haven’t assembled a physical PiTrac, but still want to look into how the code works.
   * Or doesn’t work.
 Sometimes the latter. :/
 * Saw some unexpected results from PiTrac and want to figure out what went wrong.
   * For example – Why is the calculated speed 659.75 mph?
 Did I really hit the ball with a forward spin of 454,623 RPM?
 Why didn’t the system “see” my shot correct?
 And so on…